-Great news for Alabama preK–3 educators!
-During its recent session, the Alabama State Legislature passed the Alabama Literacy Act, which was promptly signed into law by the governor.
-The legislation funds Alabama LETRS® (Language Essentials for Teachers of Reading and Spelling), a course that teaches educators the science of reading and gives them the skills to teach language and literacy to every student, even those with reading challenges like dyslexia.
+Great news for Alabama literacy educators!
+During the 2019 legislative session, the Alabama State Legislature passed the Alabama Literacy Act, which was promptly signed into law by the governor.
+The state is now funding Alabama LETRS® (Language Essentials for Teachers of Reading and Spelling), a course that teaches educators the science of reading and gives them the skills to teach language and literacy to every student, even those with reading challenges like dyslexia.

 Watch the Webinar: Myths Surrounding ELLs and Literacy: Why Student Success Depends on Teachers’ Knowledge Base Antonio Fierro, reading consultant and award-winning educator, shares strategies to work effectively with English language learners to set them on a path of literacy and lifelong success.Watch the Webinar: The Truth About Dyslexia: Myths vs. Facts

 Happened in Alabama?
 Teacher Reading Knowledge and Student Readiness After

 In her blog, Dr. Barbara Jean Cooper, Director of the Office of School Readiness, Alabama Department of Early Childhood, discusses how LETRS professional learning empowers teachers to provide high-quality instruction that leads to student literacy gains.

 Read the Report: Educator Outcomes Associated with Implementation of Mississippi's K–3 Early Literacy Professional Development Initiative (Folsom, Smith, Burk, & Oakley, 2017) conducted by the Regional Educational Laboratory of the Southeast.

 Louisa Moats is the best!
 If you have the opportunity sign up for LETRS.
 It is hands down the best reading PD for teachers #AlabamaLETRS @VoyagerSopris #scienceofreading @ALDECE

 NOTE: I cannot locate this on her Twitter feed to link to it.